eftieell/intro_programming_2/src/chapters/classes1/class_variables.md

 ### Use case 4

 Often it is important to give people or objects unique identification numbers.
 Examples of this in real life are Social Security numbers (no two individuals can share the same number) or student id numbers (every student at DU has a different 87-number).
 In python, one way to give every object of a class a unique id is to maintain a class variable that keeps track of the next available id to assign to each subsequent object.
-When an object is instantiated, in the `__init__` method, an instance variable is created to store that object's id and the next available id is stored there (the next available id being the value of the class variable).
-Next, still within the `__init__` method, the value of that class variable is incremented so that when the subsequent object is instantitated, its id will not collide with this or any previous object.
+When an object is instantiated, in the `__init__`() method an instance variable is created to store that object's id, and it is to the next available id (stored in the class variable).
+Next, still within the `__init__()` method, the value of that class variable is incremented so that when the subsequent object is instantitated, its id will not collide with this or any previous object.
 In the example below, a class is used to represent financial transations.
 Each financial transaction is given its own unique transaction identification number.

 ```python
 class FinancialTransaction: